 These oatmeal chocolate chunk skillet cookies with heart-shaped truffles are the perfect Valentine’s Day dessert for two.
 So tasty and fun!

 Have you thought about Valentine’s Day yet?
-It may still be 2 weeks away, but it’s one of those holidays that has a way of sneaking up all of a sudden.
+It may still be 2 weeks away, but it’s one of those holidays that tends to sneak up on me.
+You too?

 For us, Valentine’s Day is all about spending time together and enjoying the simple things.
 Most often, we cook a nice dinner at home, which always involves indulging in some sort of decadent dessert.
 This year I plan on making some delicious oatmeal chocolate chunk skillet cookies.
 Oh, yes, it’s going to be delightful!

-If you’re looking for some new ways to celebrate the day of love, you’re in for a real treat.
-I mean, the world could use a good dose of love right now, right?
-Thanks to Jo-Anna from A Pretty Life, I’m joining some of my fellow Canadian blogger friends in sharing all kinds of Valentine’s Day dessert recipes, crafts, decorating ideas, handmade gifts and more!
-Links to each one are located at the bottom of this post, so please take a look as they unfold all week long.
+If you’re looking for some new ways to celebrate the day of love, you’re in the right spot.
+The world could certainly use a good dose of love right now, right?
+At the bottom of this post, you’ll find links to all kinds of Valentine’s Day desserts, crafts, decorating ideas, handmade gifts and more by some of my Canadian blogger friends.
+Please take a look as they unfold all week long.
+Now, let’s get baking!

 Of course, you can never go wrong with chocolate.
 Am I right?